 Fossils and Las Hoyas

-The unique fossils of this site represent the ecological structure of a Lower Cretaceous wetland (Barremian, 126-129 My) with outstanding diversity and unprecedented biological detail of soft tissues.
+The unique fossils of this site represent the ecological structure of a Lower Cretaceous wetland (Hauterivian, 126-129 My) with outstanding diversity and unprecedented biological detail of soft tissues.
 We are now taking the first steps to understand the complex ecological structure of the wetland using networks analysis.

 Take a look at the Las Hoyas book